 US housing boomed in 2020 even as pandemic slammed economy

-And it serves a stark contract to the 2008 global financial crisis, when mortgages were at the center of the downturn and the American housing market collapsed.
+And it serves as a stark contrast to the 2008 global financial crisis, when mortgages were at the centre of the downturn and the American housing market collapsed.

-Existing home sales last year hit the highest level since 2006, the National Association of Realtors (NAR) reported on Friday, with sales rising to 5.64 million, 5.6 per cent higher than in 2019, before the virus harrowed the world's largest economy.

-And while the Commerce Department will not release its year-end data for new home sales until next week, through November the 841,000 seasonally adjusted annual rate was 20.8 per cent above the same month in 2019.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg